s9e/TextFormatter/docs/Filters/Custom_filters.md

 ```

 ### Add a custom attribute filter

+**⚠️ This usage is deprecated as of s9e\TextFormatter 2.17.0 and will be removed in a future version.**

 The same way default filters can be replaced, new filters can be added.
 Here, we implement a filter which we call `#funnytext` that will change the capitalization of a string.